 Single vision lenses

 Single vision lenses as the name implies will only focus light for a single distance.
-These lenses are typically used to correct refractive errors like myopia, hyperopia, and astigmatism.
-They are also used for reading lenses in people older than 42 for the correction of Presbyopia.
+These lenses are typically used to correct distance errors like myopia (nearsightedness) or hyperopia (farsightedness), and refractive errors like astigmatism (irregular corneas).

-They do however have the limitation of blurring distant objects when a person looks further away than the 30cm to 40cm reading distance.
-It is, therefore, necessary to chronically put on or remove the glasses depending on the viewing distance.
+Single vision lenses do however have the limitation of blurring distant objects when a person looks further away than the 30cm to 40cm reading distance.
+It is, therefore, necessary to regularly put on or remove the glasses, depending on the viewing distance.

 As the name implies, Bifocal lenses have two (bi) focal points.
 These lenses have a visible line dividing the optic zones into two sections.